Financial Reporting Basics – Income Statement

 Earl: Nothing that I have done in life has prepared me for this moment.
 I’m going to just trust you on this.

-Matt the CPA: I’m gl9ioad you are coming around because cash basis method doesn’t do a great job of making sure that expenses show up in a meaningful way on your income statement.
+Matt the CPA: I’m glad you are coming around because cash basis method doesn’t do a great job of making sure that expenses show up in a meaningful way on your income statement.

 Earl: Ok, be honest.
 Was cash-based accounting made up by accountants so that you can make fun of newbies?